B-Interactive/KTX1_proof-of-concept/README.md

-# KTX1 Proof-of-Concept for OpenFL & Starling
+# KTX v1 Proof-of-Concept for OpenFL & Starling

-This repository demonstrates a **proof-of-concept for KTX1 container support for textures** in [OpenFL](https://openfl.org/) and [Starling](https://gamua.com/starling/).
+This repository demonstrates a **proof-of-concept for KTX v1 container support for textures** in [OpenFL](https://openfl.org/) and [Starling](https://gamua.com/starling/).
-It is designed to help evaluate how the open-spec KTX1 texture container could be integrated into the OpenFL ecosystem to provide an alternative to the closed-spec ATF container, for accelerated, compressed GPU textures across platforms.
+It is designed to help evaluate how the open-spec KTX v1 texture container could be integrated into the OpenFL ecosystem to provide an alternative to the closed-spec ATF container, for accelerated, compressed GPU textures across platforms.

 ---

-## What Is KTX1?
+## What Is KTX v1?

-KTX1 is a widely used container format for compressed GPU textures, designed by the Khronos Group.
+KTX v1 is a widely used container format for compressed GPU textures, designed by the Khronos Group.
-This proof of concept implements KTX1 handling for OpenFL and Starling, currently leveraging only existing ATF-compatible texture compression formats (i.e., only formats already supported by OpenFL and Starling’s ATF pipeline).
+This proof of concept implements KTX v1 handling for OpenFL and Starling, currently leveraging only existing ATF-compatible texture compression formats (i.e., only formats already supported by OpenFL and Starling’s ATF pipeline).

 ---